algorithmiaio/dev-center/_pages/api/algorithm-management-api.md

 {% include aside-middle.html %}

 <div class="syn-alert theme-primary syn-body-1">
-  Python is our only client that currently supports Algorithm Management, therefore all examples on this page are in Python.
+  Python is our only client that currently supports Algorithm Management, therefore all examples on this page are in Python unless otherwise specified.
 You can find further documentation for our Management APIs <a href="{{site.baseurl}}/algorithm-development/algorithm-management-api">here</a>.
 </div>

 {% include aside-end.html %}